DSC8563_1.jpg

 What if I have chosen the wrong length for me?

-An exchange of the ropes is no problem.
-It is even faster and easier if you shorten the ropes to your desired length.
+Replacing the ropes is no problem.
+It is even quicker and easier if you shorten the ropes to your desired length.

-Hereyou will find a step by step guide to shortening.
-If you follow the steps, nothing can actually go wrong.
+Here you will find step-by-step instructions for shortening.
+If you follow the steps, nothing can go wrong.